+(The Course Requisites for each class taken in MATH 001 are the same as those for the course named in the course description.)
 Individualized and self-paced study of Intermediate Algebra in a supervised computer lab environment for the motivated student.
 These courses include MATH 102C, 102D, 102E, and 102F.
 Students may enroll in only one unit at a time.
 Upon satisfactory completion of that unit, students may proceed to the next unit.
-At least one unit must be completed in any academic term which also includes Winter and Summer sessions.
+At least four units must be completed in any academic year which also includes winter and summer sessions.
 The instructor will explain the unit system and assist students with selection of the appropriate unit course at the first class meeting.
 The instructor will also give initial orientation explaining testing, review tests to help students define what skills have been mastered, and refer students to readily available support services.
 Instructor does not lecture nor does he/she structure the pace of materials or determine when a student needs to proceed other than by setting deadlines for completion of one unit.
 Regular attendance is expected.